Mixed Games Review

 Mixed Games Mastery Review stud 8

-One video also deals with defending your bring in depending on the action before you: there are several options available here, and your choice should depend on the type of hand you’re holding.
-Flatting is a better choice for hands that are likely to want to continue on the 4th street because that makes them easier to play.
-High pairs play better when raised and, in general, it is better to bring them heads up instead of going multiway.
+One video also deals with defending your bring-in depending on the action before you: there are several options available here, and your choice should depend on the type of hand you’re holding.
+Flatting is a better choice for hands that are likely to want to continue on the 4th street because it makes them easier to play.
+High pairs play better when raised, and, in general, it is better to bring them heads up instead of going multiway.

 4th Street and After

 The rest of the videos in the series deal with the 4th and later streets.
-The fourth street is given some more considerations as navigating it comes with certain challenges, which are different in heads up and multiway pots.
+The fourth street is given more consideration as navigating it comes with certain challenges, which are different in heads-up and multiway pots.

 When looking at heads up pots, we should be looking to continue with different types of hands than when playing in multiway pots, and Abdalla goes into detail of explaining what types of hands should be played and in what ways (check behind, call a bet, or raise).

-Naturally, there are many examples both in the videos on specific streets as well as in standalone videos where there are many examples of play, really putting all the different concepts to the test in many real play situations.
+Naturally, there are many examples, both in the videos on specific streets and in standalone videos where there are many examples of play, really putting all the different concepts to the test in many real-life situations.

 Omaha 8 or Better Poker Strategy